dilayn/batchmux/README.md

 # batchmux

-Learning C
+Simple code to do the following:

-Input number of episodes
+- Input number of episodes

-Input the mkvmerge command
+- Input the mkvmerge command

-Output all commands to a .sh file.
+- Output all commands to a .sh file.